-When we were visiting Mexico back in December, it turned out that my dear friend Ana and her family were also visiting at the same time.
+When we were visiting Mexico in December 2010, it turned out that my dear friend Ana and her family were also visiting at the same time.
 We were determined to see each other, and after some previously derailed plans thanks to illnesses we finally settled on a date and an activity.
-We’d check out the Museo Dolores Olmedo (which I’ll write about another day), the floating gardens of Xochimilco and then have lunch together on the day after Christmas.
+We’d check out the Museo Dolores Olmedo, the floating gardens of Xochimilco and then have lunch together on the day after Christmas.

 I was so excited when Ana and her family picked me up – first because I’d be exploring some places I’d never visited before, but also because I was so happy to be able to share in these experiences with someone who I knew cherished them as much as I did.
 Thank you, Ana, Alan, Camila and Patricia for sharing this special day with me.

-Xochilmilco has been a protected UNESCO World Heritage Site since 1987.
-The following passage is from UNESCO’s description of the area and why it is protected.
+The following passage is from UNESCO’s description of the area and why it’s protected.

 The lacustrine landscape of Xochimilco constitutes the only reminder of traditional ground occupation in the lagoons of the Mexico City basin before the Spanish conquest.